 Developments must respect the special character and wider setting of the settlements of Tregrehan with Boscundle and Carlyon Bay.
-Development adjacent to the settlement boundary will only be permitted where it provides a positive impact by means of its scale, height, materials or layout, including the sensitive incorporation of historical, topographical and natural features of the site and does not result in the loss or significant impact or erosion of:
+Development adjacent to the settlement boundary will only be supported where it provides a positive impact by means of its scale, height, materials or layout, including the sensitive incorporation of historical, topographical and natural features of the site and does not result in the loss or significant impact or erosion of:

-- The Green foreground or background important to the character of the settlement or landscape that is identified as sensitive to change in the Tregrehan or Carlyon Bay Landscape Character Assessments; or - The most typical views of the settlement from the surrounding countryside or from within the settlement (including those set out in the Village Design Statement as set out in Appendices 20 and 23 of this plan); or - A significant green gap between two or more settlements which are close to each other and in danger of losing their separate identity; or - Important gateways to the settlement from the surrounding rural areas; or - The proposal should not physically extend the settlement into the open countryside.
+- The Green foreground or background important to the character of the settlement or landscape that is identified as sensitive to change in the Tregrehan or Carlyon Bay Landscape Character Assessments; (Appendix 29) or - A significant green gap between two or more settlements which are close to each other and in danger of losing their separate identity; or - Important gateways to the settlement from the surrounding rural areas; or - The proposal should not physically extend the settlement into the open countryside.